This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Even with a good lawyer to guide your steps, you should understand more about the process of filing a lawsuit so that you can make more informed choices for your child:

 - Begin the lawsuit and try to settle.
-Regardless of the panel’s decision, once you have gotten through that step, you can proceed to begin the lawsuit.
+Regardless of the panel’s decision, once you have gotten through that step, you can begin the lawsuit.
 The likely first action will be for your lawyer to negotiate a settlement with the defendants.
 If successful, you will recover damages sooner.

 How to File a Cerebral Palsy Discrimination Complaint in New Mexico